 We have been drastically reducing our development time, without compromising any of the features.

-Usually, it would take us 15 days from creating the models and creating the REST APIs.
-From 15 days it has gone to a day or 2 maximum.
+Usually, it would take 15 days to create the models and the REST APIs.
+From 15 days, it has gone to a day or 2 maximum.

-So we can literally launch 4 projects in the same timeframe as we launched one before.
+So we can launch 4 projects in the same timeframe as we launched one before.